What is Zotero and Why Should I Use It?

 There are several different free online citation managers.
 Each has features that differ and unique challenges in use, so if you don't like Zotero, try EndNote or Mendeley.

-Register and Install Zotero
+Register Zotero

 Register for a Zotero Account using your BoiseState.edu email address so you can access the Cloud storage.
 Once you've registered, you can use Zotero via the Web, which is handy if you work on different devices in various locations.